tonioloewald/xinjs-ui/README.md

 ### `<code-editor>`

 Sometimes, it's nice to be able to just toss a code-editor in a web-page.
+The element's `value` is the code.

 ### `<size-break>`